tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 ## Lost coins reduce high inflation

 - Grin team believes the high inflation is much lower
-- Many coins are lost and become unusable on a block chain
+- Many coins are lost and become unusable on a blockchain
 - Lost coins account for upto 2% per year of the total supply
 - lost coins should be deducted inflation rate